logiqai/docs/data-sources/sql-data-sources/microsoft-sql-server.md

 * **Character Set:** Character encoding of your MS SQL Server
 * **Database name**: The name of the database of the MS SQL Server

-Also make sure to Check out [Microsoft’s documentation](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/create-data-warehouse-portal#create-a-server-level-firewall-rule) for instructions to whitelist your LOGIQ IP address when connecting to Synapse.
+Also make sure to Check out [Microsoft’s documentation](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/create-data-warehouse-portal#create-a-server-level-firewall-rule) for instructions to whitelist your Apica Ascent IP address when connecting to Synapse.

 ![Configuring MS SQL Server](<../../.gitbook/assets/Screenshot from 2022-06-29 21-17-37.png>)